FREQUENLY ASKED QUESTIONS

 Q: If my husband/wife cannot attend with me, can I bring a friend?

 A: You may bring a friend, however, they will have to pay the full convention admission fee.
-We give free spouse admission to encourage couples to attend together.
+We give free spouse admission to encourage husbands and wives to attend together.
 This is because we see the importance of couples to be “of one mind” in their education decisions.
 We do not have any other group discounts.

 Q: Is there a discount if my spouse cannot attend with me?

-A: No. As described in the previous question we give free spouse admission to encourage couples to attend together.
+A: No. As described in the previous question we give free spouse admission to encourage husbands and wives to attend together.
 We do not offer a discount if the spouse is unable to attend.

 Q: Is there a discount if I can only attend one day?